iterative/dvc.org/public/static/docs/command-reference/diff.md

 <details>

-### Click and expand to setup the examples project
+### Click and expand to setup the project to run examples

 Start by cloning our example repo if you don't already have it: